maemo-leste/maemo-user-guide/source/chapters/settings.rst

 Brightness
 ^^^^^^^^^^

-By dragging the slider to the left or right, you can decrease, or respectively increase the display brightness level.
+By dragging the slider to the left or right, you can decrease, or respectively increase the display brightness level, in five steps.

+.. note:: :ref:`summary:Unexpected behavior`: From the five steps available, the last two seems to correspond to the same brightness level (tested using :ref:`chapters/devices:Droid 4`), so this means that there are only four brightness levels.

 Backlight time-out
 ^^^^^^^^^^^^^^^^^^